-Unitaid's strategy is centered on making time-limited investments that enable equitable access to better health products and approaches.
+Unitaid's strategy is centered on making time-limited investments that enable equitable access to better health products.
 The ultimate goal for all Unitaid grants is to catalyze "scale up" of these health innovations.
-Unitaid grants are designed to overcome critical access barriers for health innovations, and to lay the groundwork for countries and partners to scale up these products and approaches with high levels of coverage and impact.
+Unitaid grants are designed to overcome critical access barriers for innovative health products, and to lay the groundwork for countries and partners to scale up these products with high levels of coverage and impact.